 Another difference between BiPAP and CPAP with C-flex is that the pressure relief from C-flex is not a fixed amount, and the pressure drop can vary from breath to breathe, whereas the BiPAP maintains a set, prescribed exhalation pressure.

 Ask Your Doctor About the Benefits of BiPAP

 Depending on the results of your CPAP titration study, more than likely your doctor and sleep technician will know outright if a BiPAP machine is right for you.
 However, if you've tried CPAP and find the pressure settings too difficult to manage exhaling against, talk with your doctor and see if a BiPAP machine is right for you.

-The Alaska Sleep Clinic diagnoses and treats thousands of patients every year in Alaska suffering from sleep apnea.
-Often as a result of our diagnosis, patients are prescribed CPAP or even APAP machines for therapy.
-However, compliance is one of the keys to successful treatment, and if you're finding that your CPAP pressure settings are too difficult to manage, give us a call and we'll help you find the proper alternative, which may just be a BiPAP machine.
+The Alaska Sleep Clinic works with hundreds of patients every year in Alaska suffering from sleep apnea.
+Often as a result of the diagnosis, patients are prescribed CPAP or even APAP machines for therapy.
+However, compliance is one of the keys to successful treatment.
+If you're finding that your CPAP pressure settings are too difficult to manage, give us a call and we'll help you find the proper alternative, which may just be a BiPAP machine.